nianswe/ci_project2/README.md

 # Spot The Double

-Spot The Double website, website is a game for kids or adults with a bame section with two cards with 9 images each.
+Spot The Double website, website is a game for kids or adults with a game section with two cards with 9 images each.
-When you press the Run Game! button 9 random images will show on the two cards, one image on each card will be a double.
+When you press the Run Game button 9 random images will show on the two cards, one image on each card will be a double.
-The challenge in the game is to spot the double, click on image on one of the cards befor the count down timer reach 0.
+The challenge in the game is to spot the double, click on image on one of the cards before the count down timer reach 0.
-The timer starts when you press the Run Now! button.
+The timer starts when you press the Run Now button.
-When you success the score will increas with one point.
+When you success the score will increas with one point, if you fail the game is over, and you can try again.

 ![Responsice Mockup](https://github.com/nianswe/ci_project2/blob/main/media/pickthedouble_mockup.png)

 ## Features

--
--
--
--

 ### Existing Features

 - __Header__

   - Header with logo and text sting
-  - Possibillity to add a menu to choose settings in future feature updates.
+  - Ability to add a menu to choose settings in future feature updates.

 ![Header](https://github.com/nianswe/ci_project2/blob/main/media/header.png)

 - __Game Area__